Multi-fixed point numerical conformal bootstrap: a case study with structured global symmetry: Computational solution

-We run SDPB for a fixed time using its default parameters, with the following exceptions:\ we set {\tt precision} to 1024, set {\tt findPrimalFeasible} and {\tt findDualFeasible} to {\tt true}, and set {\tt primalErrorThreshold} to $10^{-30}$ and {\tt dualErrorThreshold} to $10^{-15}$.
+If, for a given choice of $\Delta_\phi$ and $\Delta_s$, we find a $\vec{y}$ satisfying (\ref{sdp}), then the programme is said to be dual feasible and we rule out that particular set of assumptions about the spectrum.
+We iteratively revise our assumptions by changing the values of $\Delta_{\phi}$ and $\Delta_{s}$, thus modifying the semidefinite programme, and test dual feasibility at each such point.
+By thus ruling out certain possible ranges of scaling dimensions, we place bounds on the scaling dimensions of these relevant operators.
+The resulting grids of `allowed' and disallowed scaling dimensions form our main results and are presented and discussed in the next section.

+Our implementation uses a modified version of PyCFTBoot \cite{behan2017} as a front-end for generating semidefinite programmes from our bootstrap equations.
+These are then solved by SDPB, the arbitrary-precision semidefinite programme solver designed for conformal bootstrap calculations \cite{simmons2015, landry2019}.
+We run SDPB with {\tt precision=1024}, {\tt findPrimalFeasible=true}, {\tt findDualFeasible=true}, {\tt primalErrorThreshold=$\tt 10^{\tt -30}$}, and {\tt dualErrorThreshold=$\tt 10^{\tt -15}$}, leaving all other solver settings at their default values.
 Usually one of two things happens:\ either a primal feasible solution is returned relatively quickly, in which case we say that the point is `allowed'; or a dual feasible solution is eventually found, in which case we say that it is disallowed.
 The quotation marks around `allowed' are deliberate:\ what this outcome really means is just that the point $(\Delta_\phi,\Delta_s)$ is not ruled out by crossing symmetry constraints at our chosen derivative order $n_{\rm max}$.
-In a few cases, SDPB does not terminate for either of these reasons within its fixed run-time.

-We compile many of these SDPB outcomes into parallelogram-shaped grids of points, which constitute our main results.
-We present and discuss these in the next section.
+For full details on the software and underlying algorithms, we refer the reader to the original references.